act3-ace/SafeRL/README.md

 ## Pulling an update from Gitlab
 If someone else has updated their files, and you want to pull the most recent changes without erasing your progress:
-1. Navigate to the spacecraft docking folder `cd spacecraftdockingrl`
+1. Navigate to the have-deepsky folder `cd have-deepsky`
 2. `git fetch`
 3. `git merge`

 If you want to pull the latest changes and overwrite any changes you made:
-1. Navigate to the spacecraft docking folder `cd spacecraftdockingrl`
+1. Navigate to the have-deepsky folder `cd have-deepsky`
 2. `git stash`
 3. `git pull`